ServiceStack/redis-config/README.md

 ### Redis Slave Server failing

-If any of the slave servers fail it's business as usual but, just one less replicated slave.
-This would still cause temporary disruption for any read-only clients that were connected to the failed slave, but if your Redis client library [follows the recommended client strategy](http://redis.io/topics/sentinel-clients), the next time it tries to re-connect it will ask the Sentinel for the next address and connect to one of the other available instances, automatically recovering.
+If any of the slave servers fail it's business as usual with just one less replicated slave.
+This would still cause temporary disruption for any read-only clients that were connected to the failed slave.
+Redis clients [following the recommended client strategy](http://redis.io/topics/sentinel-clients) automatically recovers by asking one of the Sentinels for the next available address to connect to, resuming operations with one of the available instances.

 ### Redis Master Server failing

-It's more disruptive when the master server fails since that's where most of the clients are going to be connected to, who'll only be able to resume until the remaining 2 Sentinels both agree (quorum = 2) the master is **objectively down** and begins the process of failing over promoting one of the replicated slaves to master.
+It's more disruptive when the master server fails since that's where most of the clients are going to be connected to, who'll only be able to resume until the remaining 2 Sentinels both agree (quorum=2) the master is **objectively down** and begins the process of failing over promoting one of the replicated slaves to master.
 Since replication to slaves is asynchronous there's a small window for loss of writes to master that weren't replicated in time before it failed.

 There's a greater potential for loss if there's instead a network split, cutting off the master server from the remaining sentinel servers, i.e: